NessieCanCode/SlurmCostManager/CONTRIBUTING.md

 2. If you've added code, please ensure it is covered by tests.
 3. Update the documentation when adding features.
 4. Make sure the test suite passes (`make check`).
+5. Ensure all CI status checks (linting, tests, security scans) pass before requesting a merge.
-5. Create a pull request and describe your changes.
+6. Create a pull request and describe your changes.